Back To Work

 I must have cried a month’s worth of tears because I managed to stay (mostly – see below) composed for the rest of December and have done so through most of January as well.
 I still cry every day but the debilitating physicality has gone.
 No more sobbing, heaving stomach or lying on the floor.
 Just silent tears.
 Like a pistol with a silencer – potent but quiet and, I hope, more dignified.
 I often look at others who have suffered the same loss years ago and wonder why they seem so calm and now understand how they have achieved it.
 Their pain is out of sight.

 That said, New Year’s Eve was hard.
 We spent it up in Sheffield with Clare’s parents but there were no celebrations.
 2013, the year that was supposed to give Edward a new life but instead took it away, gave way to a new year that he would never see.
 Clare retired early at 11pm and I joined her at midnight whilst the noise of the revellers and fireworks resounded outside.
-We had our moment and remembered Edward together, quietly.
+We remembered Edward together, quietly.
 Clare went to sleep and I stayed up until almost 5am, deep in thought.

 I’ve learnt that the cliche is true – you never get over the death of a child, you just learn to cope with it.
 You do your best to insulate yourself from obvious pitfalls and keep an eye out for unexpected ones.
 And they’re never far away.
 Just a few days ago, for example, lots of people posted an article on social media from The Guardian about coping with the stress of a seriously sick new born baby.
 It was a very good piece, insightful and full of hope.
 However, it was also about The Evelina and two of its main subjects were Conal Austin, the surgeon who did all three of Edward’s operations, and Dr. Thomas Krauseman, the man who first told us that he had contracted sepsis.
 Both talented and dedicated men, one who gave him life and another who told us it was beginning to slip away.
 It was too much for me.

 I suspect that being a bereaved parent has a few things in common with being an alcoholic.
 They say that once you’re an alcoholic you’ll always be one, and we will always be bereaved parents.
 I know that I will fall off the wagon many more times, but each time I will get up, punch the sodding horse in the face, and get back on, hopefully for a little longer each time.
 But, in all honesty, I don’t want to stop falling off completely.
 It may sound strange but the pain reminds me of Edward and, as hard as it is, there is a perverse sense of comfort that comes with it.
 Grief has become a kind of friend.
 As I have said so many times before, it is the price we pay for love – the greater the love, the greater the grief.
-It is the ultimate badge of honour but one I must learn to wear with dignity and without forcing it upon others.

 I also know that grief is different for everybody.
 There is no template nor rhyme or reason for how it effects you and no right or wrong way to grieve.
 I am in regular contact with other bereaved parents and we are all grieving in our own way.
 Even Clare and I grieve differently.
 We need to respect that and give each other the space to do so.
 Grief is personal and often very lonely but we have plenty to learn from each other.
 I have chosen to face it head on because confrontation works for me.
 I have rationalised that by grabbing it by the throat I can keep it in front of me and look it in the eye, but it doesn’t make my grieving strategy better than anyone else’s.